sschmidTU/wadoku-to-yomitan-converter/README.md

 # Wadoku to Yomitan Converter

-This lets you convert an EDICT version of [Wadoku](https://www.wadoku.de/) (well-known Japanese-German dictionary) to be used/imported in Yomitan (or Yomichan).
+Converts an EDICT version of [Wadoku](https://www.wadoku.de/) (well-known Japanese-German dictionary) to be used/imported in Yomitan (or Yomichan).

 ## Usage